-A Bill other than money or financial bills may be introduced in either House of Parliament and requires passage in both Houses before it can be presented for the President\'s assent.
+A Bill other than money or financial bills may be introduced in either House of Parliament and requires passage in both Houses before it can be presented for the President's assent.
 A bill may be introduced either by a minister or by a private Member.
-Unless published earlier, the bill is published in the official gazette as soon as may be after it has been introduced.
+Unless published earlier, the bill is published in the official gazette as soon as after it has been introduced.

 MOTIONS AFTER INTRODUCTION

-After a bill has been introduced the Member in charge of the Bill may make on of the following motions in regard to the Bill.
+After a bill has been introduced the Member in charge of the Bill may make any of the following motions in regard to the Bill.